maxz1985/docs/Writerside/topics/Debugging-Flask-in-Jetbrains.md

 ![debugging-flask-in-jetbrains-02.png](debugging-flask-in-jetbrains-02.png) {thumbnail="true"}

-> NOTE You cannot use Jetbrains' IDE built-in debugger when your app is launched with `debug=True`
+> NOTE You can't use Jetbrains' IDE built-in debugger when your app is launched with `debug=True`
 >
 {style="note"}